nyaosimogaka/Company-X-case-study/README.md

 The Instructions are as follows:
-1. Complete the following tasks in the sheet named "Job Titles" "a) Create Job Titles in column F. All job titles should be in the format- specialization + rank, department.
+1. Complete the following tasks in the sheet named "Job Titles"
+a) Create Job Titles in column F. All job titles should be in the format- specialization + rank, department.
 Exceptions to this rule:
 i.
 If department is Executive or rank starts contains the word ""Chief"", just use specialization + rank ii.
 If rank has the words ""Lead"" or ""Senior"", these should prefix the job title iii.
 If specialization is ""Project Management"", job title format is inverted i.e. starts with rank + specialization, department iv.
 If department contains the word ""Leadership"", replace department with group in the job title"